icarus-initiative/organization_core/README.md

 ## ⚒ Platforms

-- Datahub - to use as a blockchain backend
-- Github - host project/group project
+- Github - host project/group project, organization notes
 - Discord - to communicate between squadmates
-- Notion - to track notes and save useful links
+- Discourse - knowledge hub and forum
+- Twitter - for daily motivation, progress updates, and fun interactions
 - LinkedIn - to professionally network and bolster their online reputation
-- Twitter - for daily motivation, progress updates, and fun interactions
+- Datahub - to use as a blockchain backend

 ---